ropensci/fellingdater/inst/paper/paper.md

 # Future work

-In its current version the package `fellingdater` is tailored to the general workflow for analyzing tree-ring datasets from wooden cultural heritage objects and constructions, made of European oak (*Quercus* sp.).
+In its current version, the package `fellingdater` is tailored to the general workflow for analyzing tree-ring datasets from wooden cultural heritage objects and constructions, made of European oak (*Quercus* sp.).
 The sapwood data included in the current version reflect this focus on oak.
-But all functions can also work with a custom sapwood dataset, provided as a `data.frame`.
-As such, sapwood data from other regions and wood species can also be explored, modeled and used to report felling dates.
+However, all functions can also work with a custom sapwood dataset provided as a `data.frame`.
+As such, sapwood data from other regions and wood species can also be explored, modeled and used to determine felling dates.

 # Acknowledgements

 Koen Van Daele and Ronald Visser fueled me with valuable feedback on earlier versions of the package.

-At rOpenSci, dr. Antonio J. Pérez-Luque, dr. Nicholas Tierney and dr.
+At _rOpenSci_, dr. Antonio J. Pérez-Luque, dr. Nicholas Tierney and dr.
 Maëlle Salmon provided an essential and constructive software review, allowing me to significantly improve the quality of the package.